arvigeus/AZ-204/README.md

 #### Implement user authentication and authorization

 - Authenticate and authorize users by using the Microsoft Identity platform
-- Authenticate and authorize users and apps by using Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra
+- Authenticate and authorize users and apps by using Microsoft Entra ID
 - Create and implement shared access signatures
 - Implement solutions that interact with Microsoft Graph